-First off, what is cognitive assessment?
+If you have First off, what are cognitive assessments?

 General cognitive ability appears to be relevant to work performance even when job specifics vary.
 In other words, while skill requirements vary greatly among different jobs, general cognitive ability contributes to success in many fields, especially for jobs with complex responsibilities.

 This is because people with greater cognitive ability tend to learn new tasks more quickly and absorb new information more readily.
 Cognitive ability is actually a rather broad concept that includes many types of mental processes.
 Verbal and mathematical aptitude are the abilities most typically tested, but a well-designed cognitive assessment interview scrutinizes various areas.

-Cognitive assessment instruments have been tested and found to be highly reliable and statistically valid for a wide range of jobs.
+Cognitive assessment interview tests have been tested and highly reliable and statistically valid for many jobs.
 Furthermore, validity increases along with the greater complexity of more demanding jobs.
-Because assessments can be administered in a mere 15 minutes or so, they are among the most widely used cognitive assessment tools in use today.
-They make a significant contribution to evaluating applicant suitability to the job while not slowing the selection and hiring process.
+Because tests can be administered to applicants in a mere 15 minutes or so, they are among the most widely used cognitive assessment tools in use today.
+They make a significant contribution to evaluating applicant suitability to the job without slowing the selection and hiring process.
 The tests have natural advantages in terms of ease and low cost of administration.
 If you have several applicants to test, it can be done simultaneously in groups.
 The tests are scored rapidly by computer scanning equipment.